rail5/polonius/README.md

-# polonius
+# Polonius

-A uniquely memory-efficient and modular text editor
+A text editor for very large files

 > Therefore, since brevity is the soul of wit
 >